opacheco-launchcg/SimpleTwinDevice/README.md

 - Prerequisites: Install the following in your local computer

 https://www.python.org/downloads/ - Python
-Once Python is installed run the following command
+Once Python is installed run the following commands

 pip install azure-iot-device
+pip install pandas

 - To use the script, run cmd.
 Navigate to the folder containing the script and run